Careers and Alumni

-The profession of environmental and natural resources law offers exciting opportunities for Lewis and Clark Law graduates, over a thousand of whom have gone on to interesting careers across the United States and all over the world.
+The profession of environmental, natural resources, and energy law offers exciting opportunities for Lewis & Clark Law graduates, over a thousand of whom have gone on to interesting careers across the United States and all over the world.

 The field is vast.
 Most of our graduates work in private law firms, government agencies, and nonprofit offices.
 Some work for international organizations; others teach environmental law in colleges or law schools.
 Some graduates find themselves in exciting non-traditional careers.

-Here are only a few examples of what our graduates are doing in the environmental and natural resources field.
+Here are only a few examples of what our graduates are doing in the environmental, natural resources , and energy law field.

 Public interest litigation, policy work, lobbying and legislation

-Alexis Andiman ’13, is an Associate in Earthjustice’s Northeast office, where she is focusing on sustainable food and farming issues.
+Alexis Andiman ’13, is the Senior Attorney in EarthJustice’s Northeast office, where she is focusing on sustainable food and farming issues.

-Maggie Hall ’13 is a Staff Attorney at the Environmental Defense Center in California.
+Maggie Hall ’13 is a Senior Attorney at the Environmental Defense Center in California.
 Before joining EDC, Maggie worked at Los Angeles Waterkeeper.

 Andrew Bowman LLM ’04, is the President of the Land Trust Alliance.

-Stephanie Parent ’92, is a Senior Attorney with the Environmental Health program at the Center for Biological Diversity in Portland.
+Stephanie Parent ’92, is a Senior Counsel with the Environmental Health program at the Center for Biological Diversity in Portland.

-Karl Anuta ’85, a partner in the Portland firm of Sokol and Anuta, has set numerous legal precedents as lead counsel in water and forest law cases.
+Karl Anuta ’85, practices with the Law Office of Karl Anuta; he has set numerous legal precedents as lead counsel in water and forest law cases.

-Nina Bell ’91, is executive director of Northwest Environmental Advocates.
+Nina Bell ’91, is the Executive Director of Northwest Environmental Advocates.